-- Ensure financial viability in its operations, and compliance with key financial ratios and covenants. - Explore additional sources of private finance, and work with its partner RHAs to secure competitive borrowing in the context of the prevailing financial climate. - In pursuing development, financial viability will be retained whilst acknowledging projects will require varying levels of internal resources. - Ensure efficient use of assets through the development of an asset and liability register and a formal policy on the use of the Association's own resources to achieve its growth objectives.
+- Ensure financial viability in its operations, and compliance with key financial ratios and covenants. - Explore additional sources of private finance, and work with its partner RHAs to secure competitive borrowing in the context of the prevailing financial climate. - In pursuing growth and development, financial viability will be retained whilst acknowledging projects will require varying levels of internal resources. - Ensure efficient use of assets with reference to the asset and liability register and adopted Treasury Management Policy.